AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 |    2    | 4.67 | 33.44 | 24.10 | 456.2 |
 |    3    | 4.20 | 33.41 | 25.01 | 491.3 |
 | Average | 4.38 | 33.5  | 24.75 | 481.3 |
-**Table 4**: This table shows the average values of various dimensions of the pipe, the focus being the pipe's cross-sectional area.
+**Table 4**: This table shows the measured dimensions of the effluent side of the pipe, the calculated cross-sectional areas, and the corresponding average values.

 The percent difference between the calculated, inner, cross-sectional area of the pipe at either end is 0.500%.
 The overall average cross-sectional area of the pipe is 481.1 mm$^2$, with a standard deviation of 1.697 mm$^2$.

 ### Calculating the Sand Bed's Fluidization Flow

-Using the code FluidizationVelocity.py, based upon [Equation 1](Equation-1), and using the applicable measured and calculated values, the subteam calculated the sand bed's fluidization flow (i.e. the minimum flow rate required to fluidize the sand bed).
+Using the code FluidizationVelocity.py, based upon [Equation 1](Equation-1), and using the applicable measured and calculated values, the subteam calculated the sand bed's fluidization flow.
 The code is given in the Python Code section.

-The following values were used for the parameters relevant to the calculation:
+The subteam used the following values for the parameters relevant to the calculation:

 Cross-sectional area of the reactor: 481.1 mm$^2$ Porosity of the silica sand: 0.35